 A new book on Joseph Urban and his pivotal influence on the development and acceptance of American Modernism, told through the story of one of his last commissions.

 This volume examines the pivotal impact of Austrian-born architect and designer Joseph Urban (1872–1933), on the development, acceptance and eventual dominance of American Modernism, through the story of one of his last commissions.
-Designed in 1929 and completed in 1930, this rare, bespoke bedroom, created for the seventeen-year-old Elaine Wormser, in Drake Tower, Chicago, embodies the skillful blend of Viennese artistic influences, sleek modern finishes, daring colour and pattern that marked all of the artist’s greatest achievements.
+Designed in 1929 and completed in 1930, this rare, bespoke bedroom, created for the seventeen-year-old Elaine Wormser, in Drake Tower, Chicago, embodies the skilful blend of Viennese artistic influences, sleek modern finishes, daring colour and pattern that marked all of Urban’s greatest achievements.
 The interior, whose elements are held by the Cincinnati Art Museum, has never been fully researched, published or displayed before now.

 Five fully-illustrated essays, accompanied by contextual images, photographs and designs, unlock the narratives and significance of this historic commission.